cwoodard1121/zork/README.md

-This project is the final sumative project of ICS3U
+This project is the final summative project of ICS3U

 Made by Cameron Woodard, Ethan McMullen, Marco Carnegie, Lucca Minato